mckinsey/vizro/vizro-core/docs/pages/explanation/faq.md

 ## How can I report a bug?

-Head over to our [Github issues](https://github.com/mckinsey/vizro/issues) and [create a new bug report](https://github.com/mckinsey/vizro/issues/new/choose).
+Head over to our [GitHub issues](https://github.com/mckinsey/vizro/issues) and [create a new bug report](https://github.com/mckinsey/vizro/issues/new/choose).
 We will try to reproduce the bug you've reported and follow up with the next steps.

 ## How can I request a feature?